AlexMaps/AlexMaps.github.io/_pages/about.md

 **Impacts of Potential Rail Crossing Closures on Active Transportation in Guelph, Ontario**

 For this capstone project my group assessed the impacts of rail crossing closure(s) on active transportation users and routes in Guelph for the Guelph Coalition for Active Transportation (GCAT).
 Using ArcGIS Pro’s Network Analyst and statistical paired t-test analysis we identified the impacts to 5 crossings with the city.
-While closures had a minimal impact on pedestrian and cyclist travel times and distances, they often forced cyclists and pedestrians to take more dangerous routes such as those without more lanes and higher speeds.
+While closures had a minimal impact on pedestrian and cyclist travel times and distances, they often forced cyclists and pedestrians to take more dangerous routes such as those with more lanes and higher posted speeds.
 [Read the full report](/files/GCAT_Report.pdf)